 Near Follett in Lipscomb County, Texas — The American South (West South Central)

 Location.
-36° 28.692′ N, 100° 7.001′ W. Marker is near Follett, Texas, in Lipscomb County.
-Marker can be reached from the intersection of Farm to Market Road 1454 and County Road C. Touch for map.
-Marker is in center of cemetery, on the northwest corner.
+36° 26.003′ N, 100° 0.049′ W. Marker is near Follett, Texas, in Lipscomb County.
+Marker is at the intersection of State Highway 15 and Oklahoma State line, on the left when traveling east on State Highway 15.
+Touch for map.
 Marker is in this post office area: Follett TX 79034, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 2, 2016, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 244 times since then and 5 times this year.
+It was originally submitted on April 2, 2016, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 304 times since then and 41 times this year.
 Photos: 1, 2, 3. submitted on April 2, 2016, by Bill Kirchner of Tucson, Arizona.